pluskid/Mocha.jl/docs/tutorial/mnist.rst

 There are more parameters we specified here

 ``name``
-  Every layer could be given a name.
+  Every layer can be given a name.
 When saving the model to disk and loading back, this is used as an identifier to map to the correct layer.
 So if your layer contains learned parameters (a convolution layer contains learned filters), you should give it a unique name.
-It is a good practice to give every layer a unique name, for the purpose of getting more informative debugging information when there is any potential issues.
+It is a good practice to give every layer a unique name, for the purpose of getting more informative debugging information when there are any potential issues.
 ``n_filter``
   Number of convolution filters.
 ``kernel``